CTUAvastLab/JsonGrinder.jl/README.md

 * Customization of extractors:

 While extractors of Dictionaries and Lists are straighforward, as the first one is converted to `Mill.ProductNode` and the latter to `Mill.BagNode`.
 The extractor of scalars can benefit from customization.
-This can be to some extent automatized by defining its own conversion rules in a list of [(criterion, extractor),...] where criterion is a function accepting `JsonEntry` and outputing `true` and `false` and extractor is a function of `JsonEntry` again returning a function extracting given entry.
+This can be to some extent automatized by defining its own conversion rules in a list of [(criterion, extractor),...] where criterion is a function accepting `JSONEntry` and outputing `true` and `false` and extractor is a function of `JSONEntry` again returning a function extracting given entry.
 This list is passed to `suggestextractor(schema, (scalar_extractors = [(criterion, extractor),...]))`

 For example a default list of extractors is
 ```julia